-- Don’t pay for information.
-With the exception of the SSA, you should not pay someone to find your work history, or to create a list of your work history for you.
+With the exception of the SSA, you should not pay someone to find your work history or to create a list of your work history for you.

-One useful tip is to make sure whatever work history you include on your job applications matches what is on your resume and LinkedIn profile.
-Make sure there are no inconsistencies that could raise a red flag to employers.
+One useful tip is to make sure whatever work history you include on your job application matches what is on your resume and LinkedIn profile.
+Make sure there are no inconsistencies that could raise a red flag for employers.